Mortgage With Defaults

-Generally, mortgage with default lenders is tighter on their affordability calculation than the normal high street lenders.
+Generally, the mortgage with default lenders are tighter on their affordability calculation than the normal high street lenders.
 If you have a good credit history, you can borrow up to 5 x income.
 The level of income will play a part, the starting the figure is around £50,000, at this level there are adverse lenders working at 5.5 x income.
 Each lender has then own calculation, most lenders are current operating at 4.5 x income, minus any commitments.

 With defaults on your credit report your maximum borrowing may be impacted, because the interest rate will be higher, meaning monthly payments would be higher than high street mortgage rates.
 The risk factor of lending to clients with previous defaults will also be a factor.

 Your mortgage experts will be able to give you the maximum borrowing figures available, generally, you can borrow more by taking a 5-year fixed rate.